 - 1. SyncSpace should already be launched when you get the tablet, so make sure to stay in the app for the entire lecture (ie, don't press the 'Home' button).
 The GTF will have already made up several problem templates for you.
 If we tackle more than one example problem in lecture, select the page on the left as the first example and the page next to it as the second example. - 2.
 The problem image and text description will be displayed on the projector.
 Start the problem by working out the FBD, followed by the mathematical analysis.
 Be sure to show all steps; don't erase unless absolutely necessary. - 3.
 When you're finished, draw a red box around the final solution.
-Save your work by clicking on the curved arrow in the upper left corner and selecting 'Open PDF In...'.
-Select the 'DropBox' option and save it by the lecture number, your section number, group number, and the example number:
+Save your work by clicking on the curved arrow in the upper right corner and selecting 'Open PDF In...'.
+Select the 'DropBox' option and save it by the your section number ('A'), lecture number ('Lx'), group number ('Gx'), and the example number ('Ex'):

-L1A1G8Ex2.pdf
+AL1G8E2.pdf